VisualComputing2023-1/Showcase/content/docs/procedural-texturing.md

 }
 ```

 First, we have some variable declarations.
-Think of variables as containers that hold values.
 In this code, we have variables called theShader, shaderTexture, theta, x, y, outsideRadius, and insideRadius.
 These variables will be used to store different kinds of information that the code needs.

 Next, we have a function called preload().
 This function is used to load external resources before the program starts running.
 In this case, it's loading a shader file, which is a special type of program used for rendering graphics.